huaweicloud/terraform-provider-huaweicloud/website/docs/r/cce_nodes_v3.html.md

 * `postinstall` - (Optional) Script required after installation.
 The input value can be a Base64 encoded string or not.
    Changing this parameter will create a new resource.

+* `subnet_id` - (Optional) The ID of the subnet to which the NIC belongs.
+Changing this parameter will create a new resource.

 **root_volume** **- (Required)** It corresponds to the system disk related configuration.
 Changing this parameter will create a new resource.

 * `size` - (Required) Disk size in GB.